amboltio/DM-i-AI-2024/traffic-simulation/README.md

 **Lanes for Leg A1**
 - **1 x Left**: Allows for left turns only
-- **2 x Main**: Allows for straight traffic only (*Right-turn lane appears before the intersection, which is not shown in the image.*)
+- **2 x Main**: Allows for straight traffic only

 Total number of lanes for leg A1: 3